 Volunteer and Community Work

-Julie is an active member of PWC, Professional Women in Construction, a national nonprofit organization that seeks to advance women and minorities in the construction and related industries.
+Julie is an active member of PWC, Professional Women in Construction, a national nonprofit organization that seeks to advance women and minorities in construction and related industries.